MESMER-group/mesmer/docs/source/development.rst

       git checkout -b your-feature

 2. **Make Changes**: Implement your changes in the new branch.
    If you want to make sure your files are clean and adhere to our pre-commit hooks, run ``pre-commit run --all-files``.
 This will run all the checks we have set up for you.
-For an intro to pre-commit, see `here <https://pre-commit.com/>`_ and our .pre-commit-config.yml.
+For an intro to pre-commit, see the `pre-commit documentation <https://pre-commit.com/>`_ and our .pre-commit-config.yml.
 3. **Commit Changes**: Add and commit your changes with a clear and descriptive message.

    .. code-block:: bash

       git add changed_file
       git commit -m "Description of your changes"